Designing a Custom Terminal App

 Principles

-• System over screens
+• Clarity over completeness

 Design Decisions